Solution of master equations by fermionic-duality: Time-dependent charge and heat currents through an interacting quantum dot proximized by a superconductor: Introduction

-In the above cited prior works, fermionic duality was applied concretely to the solution of the master-equation eigenvalue problem by expressing half of its eigenvectors in relation to the other half, which is assumed to be known by some standard calculation.
+In the above cited prior works, fermionic duality was applied concretely to the solution of the master-equation eigenvalue problem by expressing half of the eigenvectors of $W$ in relation to the other half, which is assumed to be known by some standard calculation.
 It was not systematically exploited to find suitable variables and a suitable basis that would simplify finding the first half of the solution, and, more importantly, to automatically bring it into a form that facilitates its analysis.
 In this paper we push this idea of fermionic duality as ``generalized hermicity'' further: going beyond Ref.~\cite{Schulenborg2016Feb}, we consider from the very beginning quantities that are invariant under the duality transformation in a weakly coupled open quantum system and refer to these as \textit{duality invariants}.
-Moreover, we apply this analysis not only to the transition rates (governing state evolution and expectation values of local observables) but also to the transport rates (governing non-local observables monitoring the system).
+Moreover, we apply this analysis not only to the transition rates (that govern the evolution of a state via the quantum master equation) but also to the transport rates (that occur in expressions for currents).
 Focusing on a concrete example, we show that we obtain a compact form for the transient state and for charge- and heat-transport currents.
 The obtained new ``variables'' in which the problem can be expressed are invaluable for any detailed analysis of the full time dependence of its solution addressing both the decay rates and the amplitudes in dependence of the initial state and the observables of interest.
 This detailed analysis combined with numerical calculations is presented elsewhere~\cite{Ortmanns22b}.
 Here we focus on the required analytical considerations and calculation of the results.
-Remarkably, we find in a duality-adapted basis that a \emph{shifted} version of the transition-rate matrix with duality-invariant elements takes on a lower-triangular form.
-Thus, without diagonalizing, the exact time scales of the dynamics of the problem can simply be read off.
+Remarkably, we find for a nontrivial example that without diagonalizing the transition-rate matrix $W$, duality allows the exact time scales of the dynamics of the problem to simply be read off.
 Moreover, the eigenvectors can be expressed compactly in terms of the decay rates and just a single additional duality-invariant parameter.